A Theatrical Undertaker:

-Theophilus Dunkley was described by those who knew him as convivial, clubbable, charitable and very fond of the music hall, not qualities one immediately associates—perhaps unfairly—with the Victorian undertaker.
-Theo lived on and around Westminster Bridge Road all his life, and now rests in Lambeth Cemetery in Tooting among the many variety performers who were both his friends and clients.
+Theophilus Dunkley was described by those who knew him as convivial, clubbable, charitable and very fond of the music hall, not qualities one immediately associates with the Victorian undertaker — perhaps unfairly.
+Having lived on and around Westminster Bridge Road all his life, Theo now rests in Lambeth Cemetery in Tooting among the many variety performers who were both his friends and clients.

 Surely Dame Nature tried to cry,

 The morning when she made the die

 There is more — quite a lot more, in fact — in the same vein.